mbadolato/iTerm2-Color-Schemes/README.md

 The Gruvbox Light theme was created by [morhetz](https://github.com/morhetz) and added by [reynn](https://github.com/reynn)

 The Jubi theme was created by [Julia Tretel](https://github.com/jutretel)

+The Overnight Slumber theme was created by [Cristian Velasquez Ramos](https://github.com/cevr/overnight) and ported to iTerm2 by [Gomah](https://github.com/Gomah/overnight-slumber-iterm).

 If there are other color schemes you'd like to see included, drop me a line!